rocicorp/replicache/README.md

 ### Step 5: Upstream Sync

-Replicache implements upstream sync by queuing calls to your existing server-side endpoints.
-Queued calls are invoked when there's connectivity in batches.
-By default Replicache posts the batch to `https://yourdomain.com/replicache-batch`.
+Replicache implements upstream sync by queuing calls to your service on the client-side and uploading them in batches.
+By default Replicache posts these batches to `https://yourdomain.com/replicache-batch`.

 The payload of the batch request is JSON matching the JSON Schema: